maroctamorg/Pong/README.md

 Pong++ - The C++ Pong Online Implementation
 ===========================================

-This is a little demo project that implements a C++ pong client and server based on the standalone Asio library and the SDL2 framework, with a custom webserver framework and game and ui engines; aimed at macOS and linux, though it should work on Windows with only minor tweaks.
+This is a little demo project that implements a C++ pong client and server based on the standalone Asio library and the SDL2 framework, with a custom webserver framework, game and ui engines; aimed at macOS and linux, though it should work on Windows with only minor tweaks.

 Dependencies